 Departments are responsible for maintaining the content of their own Web pages.
 This approach allows the department to control the timeliness and accuracy of information.
 When site updates are complete and ready to be posted, the department must contact the Webmaster to request that the updated information be published to the live Internet.
 Web updates will be published within seven days of receipt.
 Development of timelines for new Web pages and sites will be developed on a project-by-project basis.
 The ultimate responsibility of departmental copy lies with the administrative head of that unit.

 TYPE 2 PAGES

 Organizational Web Pages.

-Entities officially sanctioned by the University – University programs, offices, organizations, and student groups recognized by the Office of Student Services – should have a place on the University Web site.
-These pages should be designed as a public relations tool for prospective audiences.
-Individuals are encouraged to construct and maintain these pages in support of University activities, in collaboration with the University Webmaster.
-Detailed descriptions of organization activities should be posted on the Lewis intranet as a resource for current students, faculty and staff.
+Entities officially sanctioned by the University – University programs, offices, organizations, and student groups recognized by the Office of Student Activities – should have a place on the University website.
+Individuals are encouraged to construct and maintain Type 2 pages in support of University activities, in collaboration with the University Webmaster.
+Detailed descriptions of organization activities that do not pertain to the public should be posted on the myLewis intranet as a resource for current students, faculty and staff.

-Faculty, Staff and Student Web Pages.
+Faculty and Student Web Pages and Individual Department Web Pages.

 Effective March, 2001

 Last Updated March 2021